thompsonb/prism/README.md

 }
 ```

-If you the paraphrase generation algorithm, please also cite:
+If you the paraphrase generation algorithm, please also cite our [WMT paper](https://aclanthology.org/2020.wmt-1.67/):
 ```
 @inproceedings{thompson-post-2020-paraphrase,
     title={Paraphrase Generation as Zero-Shot Multilingual Translation: Disentangling Semantic Similarity from Lexical and Syntactic Diversity},